Welcome to The Storied Recipe!

 How to Make In Advance & Store

-- Rather than baking this dessert and storing for the next day, I'd suggest doing all the prep and assembly in advance, then baking at the last moment.
+- Rather than baking this dessert and storing it for the next day, I'd suggest doing all the prep and assembly in advance, then baking at the last moment.

 - You can even start two days in advance.